balena-labs-research/python-wifi-connect/README.md

 ## Endpoints
 ### http://your-device:9090/v1/connect
 Connect to a nearby Wi-Fi access point.
+Once connected the device will automatically connect to the same network on next boot until you call the `/forget` endpoint.

 #### POST
 ````